-With the increasing number of coronavirus cases being documented around the world, schools and educational institutions are advising staff and students of effective measures to take to minimise the risk of contracting the virus.
+With the increasing number of coronavirus cases documented worldwide, schools and educational institutions advise staff and students of effective measures to minimise the virus's risk.

 To reduce the risk to pupils and staff, we’ve outlined our advice for schools with cashless catering systems when practising these prevention methods.